iaravagni/adversarial-face-patch/README.md

 ### Terms

 - ✅ Free to use for academic research and learning
-- ✅ Must cite this repository if used in publications
+- ✅ Must cite this repository if used in publications or derivative works
-- ❌ Commercial use prohibited without permission
+- ❌ Commercial use prohibited without explicit permission
-- ❌ Must not be used for malicious purposes
+- ❌ Must not be used for malicious purposes or illegal activities
-- ⚖️ Users must comply with all applicable laws
+- ⚖️ Users must comply with all applicable laws and regulations
+- ⚖️ Users must respect privacy rights and obtain necessary authorizations

+For full license terms, see [`LICENSE`](LICENSE).

 ---

 ## 🤝 Contributing

-While this is primarily an academic project, we welcome:

-- 🐛 Bug reports
-- 💡 Suggestions for improvements
-- 📖 Documentation enhancements
-- 🔬 Additional research contributions

-**Please follow:**
-1. Create an issue first
-2. Fork the repository
-3. Create your branch (`git checkout -b feature/AmazingFeature`)
-4. Commit changes (`git commit -m 'Add AmazingFeature'`)
-5. Push to branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

----

-## 📧 Contact

-**Project Team**: [Your email or contact info]

-**For Security Issues**: Please report responsibly (see ETHICS.md)

-**For Academic Collaboration**: [Instructor/Advisor contact]

----

-## 🙏 Acknowledgments

-- Thanks to the LFW dataset creators
-- Google Colab for computational resources
-- Original adversarial patch research papers
-- Dr. Brinnae Bent
-- Open source community
+We welcome contributions that:
+- Improve detection mechanisms
+- Add new defense strategies
+- Enhance documentation
+- Fix bugs or improve code quality

+Please ensure all contributions follow ethical guidelines and include appropriate documentation.

 ---